PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 - **Functional** : Functions are first-class citizens, enabling higher-order functions & functional - programming techniques.
 - **Event-driven** : JavaScript reacts to user interactions like clicks, keypresses & other events in real time.
 - **Interpreted** : JavaScript is interpreted by the browser’s engine enabling immediate execution of the code in the client-side environment.

+## JavaScript Advantages

+- **Less Server Interactions** : JavaScript allows tasks to be done in the browser reducing the need to communicate with the server which speeds up web pages.
+- **Better Performance** : It runs directly in the browser making the website faster & more responsive.
+- **Richer Interface** : JavaScript helps create engaging & interactive web pages with animations & real-time updates.
+- **Increased Interactivity** : JavaScript makes websites more interactive by responding to user actions like clicks & keystrokes creating a better user experience.